Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 * :sip:ref:`~PyQt6.QtWidgets.QWidget.enterEvent` is called when the mouse enters the widget's screen space.
 (This excludes screen space owned by any of the widget's children.)

 * :sip:ref:`~PyQt6.QtWidgets.QWidget.leaveEvent` is called when the mouse leaves the widget's screen space.
-If the mouse enters a child widget it will not cause a :sip:ref:`~PyQt6.QtWidgets.QWidget.leaveEvent`.
+If the mouse enters a child widget, it will not cause a :sip:ref:`~PyQt6.QtWidgets.QWidget.leaveEvent`.

 * :sip:ref:`~PyQt6.QtWidgets.QWidget.moveEvent` is called when the widget has been moved relative to its parent.